Not all revenue is equal.

 - A 1-year contract worth $60K = $60K ACV

-- Both contribute the same annual value, even if one’s longer.
+- Both contribute the same annual value to your model.

 When calculating ACV, remember to: